missystar/Went/Development-Status.md

 * Restructuring of DB to allow for more Network variables (for development clarity)
 * Separate Debugging menu with much better way to create useable logcats: [#164](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/164)
 * Detection of changing Signal Strength: Besides implementation, this needs lot’s of research and testing, if this is a possible way for detection and how it works on different phones (measurement of signal strength) ([more details](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/97))
-* Check BTS for the NC List [#264](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/264)

----

-### Prepared working packages (ready to be picked up)

 * Implement the use of other public Cell-Tower Databases API‘s
-* We are preparing further working packages of this [Detection List](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/230) As soon as they are ready, we will add them to this list.

 ---